Behavioral Signs of Cocaine Addiction

 Psychotic Symptoms

-Psychotic symptoms, such as hallucinations, delusions, and paranoia develop in 68 to 84 percent of cocaine addicts.
-These cocaine abuse signs can last anywhere from a few hours to days or weeks at a time.
-Psychotic symptoms indicate a significant decline in cognitive function has taken place.
+Psychotic symptoms indicate that a significant decline in cognitive function has taken place.
 Some users will see or hear things that aren’t there, engage in obsessive/compulsive behaviors, or suffer tactile hallucinations, such as the sensation of bugs crawling on or under the skin.
-Picking at the skin, face, or obsessive hair plucking hair is another sign of cocaine abuse that can visibly damage the person’s appearance.
-Furthermore, after a person has experienced a psychotic episode due to chronic, high doses of cocaine, they are made vulnerable to experiencing another, more severe psychotic episode after taking a much smaller dose of cocaine.
+Picking at the skin, face, or obsessive hair plucking is another sign of cocaine abuse that can visibly damage the person’s appearance.

 Evidence of Cocaine

 Although drug addiction tends to be accompanied by secretive behavior, once someone is addicted to cocaine, they may accidentally become careless about concealing the evidence of their drug use, and you may notice signs of it in their home.
 Cocaine is usually stored and delivered in small plastic baggies with zipper closures.
-Depending on how they are administering the drug there will be some equipment being used.
+Depending on how they are administering the drug, there will be some equipment being used.
 Some of the items to look for are:

-- Mirrors
+• Mirrors

-- Razor blades
+• Razor blades

-- Glass pipes
+• Glass pipes

-- Plastic straws or rolled up dollar bills
+• Plastic straws or rolled-up dollar bills

 Isolation from Family or Loved Ones

-As cocaine addiction takes over an individual’s life, the people that they once made a priority start to take second place to the addiction.
-The addict will drift away emotionally and physically, especially if loved ones have started to notice signs of drug addiction.
-Cocaine addicts will become secretive and may often lie to hide their drug use to avoid confrontational issues with loved ones who would discourage it.
-They may also isolate themselves during the lows that hit after a binge and while going through withdrawals.
+People who are addicted to cocaine may become secretive.
+They might lie to hide their drug use to avoid confrontational issues with loved ones who would discourage it.
+They may also isolate themselves during the lows that hit after a binge and while going through withdrawal.
 Depression, loss of interest, guilt, and excessive stress can also be reasons that a person addicted to cocaine ignores the people they love.

 Changes in Associations